12 Ways to Make Every Interaction With Customers Fantastic (+ Expert Tips)

 10. Mirror the body language of your customers.

+In sensitive industries like healthcare, being mindful of your body language is even more critical in creating positive customer interactions.
 Alex Milligan, the co-founder and CMO of NuggMD, a telemedicine company, often encounters nervous clients who are uncertain about the outcome of their consultations.
-He’s found that mimicking the person’s subtle actions and responses helps to build a sense of trust and familiarity.
+He’s found that mimicking the person’s subtle actions and responses helps build trust and familiarity.

 “In most cases, people won’t notice that you’re copying them,” Milligan says.
 “Instead, they feel like you speak their language and understand them, which helps you to establish a positive rapport.”